Shear mapping: Horizontal and vertical shear of the plane

 If the coordinates of a point are written as a column vector (a 2×1 matrix), the shear mapping can be written as multiplication by a 2×2 matrix:

 A vertical shear (or shear parallel to the y-axis) of lines is similar, except that the roles of x and y are swapped.
 It corresponds to multiplying the coordinate vector by the transposed matrix:

 The vertical shear displaces points to the right of the y-axis up or down, depending on the sign of m.
 It leaves vertical lines invariant, but tilts all other lines about the point where they meet the y-axis.
 Horizontal lines, in particular, get tilted by the shear angle $\varphi$ to become lines with slope m.

+Composition

+Two or more shear transformations can be combined.